 Based on current published predictions, on price alone (not certainty)…

-If you find a fix for at least 1% less than the new (Oct to Dec) Price Cap, it's predicted you'll save over the year compared with staying on the Price Cap
+If you find a fix for up to 3% more than the current (Jan to Mar) or 3% less than the new (Apr to Jun) Price Cap, it's predicted you'll save over the year compared with staying on the Price Cap

-Yet E.on's Pledge tariff, open to all on Direct Debit (who'll have or get a smart meter) is basically a 3% cheaper Price Cap, so compared to that it'd need to be at least 5% less than the cap.
+Yet, E.on's Pledge tariff, open to all on Direct Debit is basically a 3% cheaper Price Cap, so compared to that it'd need to be the same as the January's Cap.

 Or, if you want to quickly check whether a deal you've been offered is worth considering, see our 'Should you fix?' calculator.